 Post-transplant antiviral treatment

-].
+Pre-emptive therapy: Antiviral therapy after transplantation but before clinical evidence of reinfection.
+HCV recurrence manifests in the first 6 mo post LTx.
+Initiation of AVT in the early post transplant period has been proposed as a potentially more effective way of preventing it.
+Pre-emptive therapy refers to the initiation of AVT within 2 to 8 wk after LTx when the viral load is low and histological damage is absent.
 However, only those patients who are well after transplant and without severe complications can receive AVT.
 In the general population, AVT with PEG IFN for acute HCV hepatitis can achieve high SVR rates, but in transplant patients the rate is lower at 8%-39%.
 The high levels of immunosuppression early post LTx make AVT less effective and dose reduction or discontinuation due to adverse events is common (up to 57% of cases).

 Several trials have assessed the efficacy of the pre-emptive AVT.
 IFN, PEG IFN and Ribavirin, alone or in combination.
 At present, there is no standard timing of commencement of pre-emptive treatment.
 It has been applied very early post LTx (as soon as patients can tolerate food), to 4-6 wk after transplant.
 A meta-analysis which included randomized trials assessing the use of pre-emptive AVT showed no benefit in terms of survival, graft rejection, virological response or histological changes.
 The proportion of patients who discontinued treatment was 31% for PEG IFN, 29% for IFN and 9% for Ribavirin.
 Currently, there is no evidence to recommend pre-emptive AVT to prevent HCV re-infection.